wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 > _"These tools aren’t just useful abstractions.
 Without them, you cannot know if your system is reliable, available or even useful.
 If they don’t tie explicitly back to your business objectives, then you don’t have data on whether the choices you make are helping or hurting your business." - Google SRE Book_

 In this post, we will go through how these measurements are linked, what they are and how they can be defined and measured.
+Throughout this post I refer to "service".
+It is most likely your SLO's and SLA's will be set around domain boundaries, but it depends on how your system is architected and organised.
+For the purpose of this high level exploration, service/ system can refer to a technical component, domain or product, depending on your system.

+For SLOs and SLAs you will most likely be discussing things with product / the wider business at a feature, product, project or domain level.

 ### Quick definitions